Fraud Detection Software | Real-Time ML Scoring

 Multi-carrier shipping hub for Indonesian eCommerce

 RaftLabs builds real-time and batch fraud detection models for financial transactions, insurance claims, and account takeover.
-We manage false-positive rates to avoid blocking legitimate customers, combine ML models with explainable rule engines, and include pattern monitoring so the system adapts as fraud tactics evolve.
-A focused detection system covering one fraud type with a real-time scoring API typically runs $25,000 to $70,000.
+We manage false-positive rates to avoid blocking legitimate customers, combine ML models with explainable rule engines, and add drift monitoring so the system adapts as fraud tactics change.
+A first model covering one fraud type, with a real-time scoring API, starts around $25,000 to $70,000 and grows into a multi-type platform from there.

 Trusted by